Developer Guide

 - Will use less memory (e.g. for

-, just save the person being deleted). - Execution is different for each command so specific execution can be fine-tuned for each individual command.
+delete, just save the person being deleted). - Execution is different for each command so specific execution can be fine-tuned for each individual command.

 - Will use less memory (e.g. for